 Everytime I travel somewhere new, I will try some local foods and treats.
 So when I was in Prague, I couldn’t resist their most famous sweet snack: Chimney cake, locally known as Trdelnik.
 Of course I did my research, and I found out the best Trdelnik comes from the Good Food Bakery.
-So even though we came across many food stalls, I decided to try my first ever chimney cake at Good Food Bakery.
+So even though we came across many food stalls, I decided to try my first ever chimney cake at Good Food Bakery (one of my top restaurants in Prague).

 This is where it’s at.
 It’s actually in the city centre, and you will most likely walk past it when you are walking from the St. Charles Bridge to the square with the famous clock.